 I believe in a person's ability to create change in his or her life, regardless of where they are starting from or how far they feel they have to go before things will get better.
 I feel that my role as a therapist is to help you along the journey to get to the life that you desire.
 In a safe and non-judgmental environment, we can work together to unpack the past and figure out how get to the future that you desire.
 I believe that relationships are a very important part of life.
 My hope is to help people get close and important relationships back to a place of being healthy.

 I am a native Arizonan, raised in Tucson until I relocated to attend college at Arizona State University.
 I am married to a native Chicagoan, and have been converted into a Chicago Bears fan.
-I have a little brown shih-tzu mix rescue dog that has a very big personality.
-I enjoy yoga, reading, trying new restaurants, cooking, and leisurely enjoying coffee on a patio.
+I am a new mama to a darling baby girl and I have a little shih-tzu mix rescue dog that has a big personality.
+I enjoy yoga, reading, trying new restaurants, cooking, and leisurely enjoying coffee on a sunny patio.
 Spending time outdoors and enjoying the beauty of the Arizona desert helps me to return to a calm and peaceful state.